iOSTestApps/MBS-Now/README.md

 # MBS Now

 ... a free, student-run iOS app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
 This is a reference application.
-Take a look at our [main views](http://gdyer.de/code/screenshots/) to get a feel for what's here.
+Take a look at site [main views](http://gdyer.de) to get a feel for what's here.

-Our (temporary) home is [here](http://gdyer.de).
-You can also go [here](http://gdyer.de/meta) to learn more.

-For images—launch screens, app icons, wallpapers, marketing stuff—go [here](http://gdyer.de/images).
+Hey! **Interested in bringing MBS Now to your school?** Great, we'll walk you through porting our code.
+[Learn more](https://github.com/gdyer/MBS-Now/wiki/%3F-Now-at-your-school!).

 ## VCs
 ### General